osmandapp/web/main/docs/user/personal/tracks.md

 Exporting track file or files to any massengers, email, file managers, Drive , apps.
 There are two general ways:
 1. By [Track Context menu → Share](../map/track-context-menu.md#options).
-2. By [My Places menu → Tracks](../personal/tracks.md#actions).
-Exporting more than one track by a bundle.
-3. By [Local backup file](../personal/storage.md#local-backup).
+2. By [Local backup file](../personal/storage.md#local-backup).
 Exporting GPX-tracks as OSF-file.

 </TabItem>